Betakontext/rgbtoxyzpointcloud/readme.txt

 https://rgbtoxyzpointcloud.vercel.app/

-The main branch contains the files for an online Version using vercel.com for deployment and local storage for the uploaded images to create a *.json to process the pointcloud: *.json lists of the extracted coordinates are stored in the session cache of your browser.
+The main branch contains the files for an online Version using vercel.com for deployment cache API and local storage for the uploaded images to create a *.json to process the pointcloud: *.json lists of the extracted coordinates are stored in the session cache of your browser.

 ------------------